 In Australia all heavy vehicles must be right hand drive.
 If you select a left hand drive vehicle for your motorhome you will need to convert it to right hand drive, which is expensive.

 Importing Vehicles

 All imported heavy vehicles must comply with both Australian Government vehicle importation requirements and the Heavy Vehicle National Law.
-While the Australian Government allows left-hand drive vehicles manufactured prior to 1989 to be imported, the

-Heavy Vehicle National Law requires that vehicles be right-hand drive.
+The Heavy Vehicle National Law requires vehicles to be right-hand drive.

 General mechanical and structural condition